capstone-engine/capstone-engine.github.io/showcase.md

 ## Showcase

-In our knowledge, Capstone has been used by **489** following products (listed in no particular order).
+In our knowledge, Capstone has been used by **490** following products (listed in no particular order).

-- [Skorpio](http://groundx.io/docs/Opcde2018-skorpio.pdf): Cross-platform-architecture Dynamic Instrumentation Framework.
+- [Skorpio](http://groundx.io/docs/Opcde2018-skorpio.pdf): Cross-platform-architecture Dynamic Instrumentation Framework (PDF).

 - [Qiling](https://github.com/qilingframework): Cross-platform & multi-architecture lightweight sandbox.